Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

    Used to define the resulting accerelations of a thrust force, requiring:

    - Mass of body undergoing acceleration.
-   - Settings for both the direction and magnitude of the thrust force (set by :class:`ThrustEngineSettings`).
+   - Settings for both the direction and magnitude of the thrust force (set by :class:`ThrustMagnitudeSettings`).
 These models may in turn have additional environmental dependencies.

 Setting up a thrust acceleration is discussed in more detail on the page :ref:`tudatFeaturesThrustModels`.